Mikej81/bigip_to_xc_faq/docs/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 If the Upstream (Origin Server) is still using HTTP/1.1 or is a BIG-IP using HTTP/1.1, then it may be a good idea to include the previously mentioned Connection header.
+The Connection general header controls whether the network connection stays open after the current transaction finishes.
+If the value sent is keep-alive, the connection is persistent and not closed, allowing for subsequent requests to the same server to be done.
+Since this is for a Monitor/Health Check, its a good practice to close the connection.
 An example of the JSON you can paste into XC is below.

 .. code-block:: json